ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ... to git, and pushing them to a repository.
 All auto-generated credentials are stored in the _credentials_dir_ - you will want to ensure that these are properly encrypted, checked into a git repository and kept private.
 The secret material is encrypted with ansible-vault, so it cannot be read without the access to the _.ansible_vault_pw_.
 If you commit these files, and push them to a respository, then you can share them with other admins, but be aware that these are secrets that should not be shared with anyone but trusted admins.
 If you gpg encrypted the _.ansible_vault_pw_, then that file is also encrypted and could also be committed.

 ## 6. Ensure SSH access
-Lilypad uses elliptic curves, ed25519, make sure you can ssh to the hosts as root without being prompted for a password every time.
-You should have verified and accepted the correct host key:
+Lilypad uses elliptic curves for ssh, ed25519.
+Make sure you can ssh to the hosts as root without being prompted for a password every time after having verified and accepted the correct host key.
+Try to login:
 ```shell
 ssh -i ~/.ssh/id_ed25519 root@float.example.com
 ```